Editor's note: This article was originally published November 4, 2015; it was updated May 20, 2018 to reflect the latest

-Some 795 million people in the world do not have enough food to lead a healthy active life.
+Some 815 million people in the world do not have enough food to lead a healthy active life.
 That's just over one in nine people on Earth.

 For families around the world, hunger means more than going to bed with an empty stomach.
 Getting the right kind of food at different stages of life can mean the difference between becoming a healthy adult — or not.

 Growing up malnourished can inhibit development, make it hard to focus in school, and later contribute to complications during pregnancy.

 What are the root causes of hunger and malnutrition?
 And how does it affect the different stages of a person's life?

 Learn more about hunger and malnutrition, and what we are doing to stop both below.